Profit First for Growing Businesses With Mike Michalowicz

 Profit First is reverse-engineering the profit.
 So when people say “I have to be profitable first before I take my profit,” they’re misunderstanding.
 If you take your profit first and hide it away, then you’ve constrained the money, and you’ll work on those parameters.

 For instance, if you want to post a 20% profit in your business, take 20%.
 Then, you’ll have less money available to operate the business.
 You’ll have to discover and innovate how to make a 20% profitable business.
 It’s that simple.

-The Profit first method will grant you the power of constraint, where you’ll find ways to deliver your service more efficiently, more effectively, and more innovatively.
+This method will grant you the power of constraint, where you’ll find ways to deliver your service more efficiently, more effectively, and with more innovation.

 Mike talks about Parkinson’s Law which says “the more available something is, the more we consume.”
 For instance, if you go to a French restaurant and they serve a single pea in the centre of the plate, you very carefully cut that pea into 5 slices, and you slowly enjoy the unique flavours.
 You wouldn’t behave that way in say, an American restaurant, where what matters is how much and how fast you can eat.